Junebug and Johnny

 Although she buries it in bitterness and denial, Junebug occasionally lets slip glimpses of an identity crisis between person and machine.
 She seems concerned about genuineness, and tends to dismiss personal problems.
 At one point, Junebug may explain that she likes looking at porcelain figurines because of how peculiarly non-genuine she finds them – identical figures with their jobs "painted on" – their definition and value being told through little more than a paint job.

-Johnny has a passion for sound and a particular affinity for animals; the duo may explain that he enjoys the digital cacophony of the arcade or the animals at the petting zoo.
+Johnny has a passion for sound and a particular affinity for animals; the two may explain that he enjoys the digital cacophony of the arcade or the animals at the petting zoo.
 There are a number of stops along the Echo River at which Johnny tries (often unsuccessfully) to record various sounds with his tape recorder.
-He calls Junebug "ma'am."

 The character of Junebug was originally based on Loretta Lynn, a country singer-songwriter known for her song "Coal Miner's Daughter."
 Although her final design contains significant changes, Junebug's extravagant blue gown remains a reference to Lynn.
 Jake has also stated her original character took inspiration from June Carter Cash.